highcharts/sonification-studio/README.md

 # Sonification Explorer

 Edit data and create charts that play sound.
 Developed by [Highcharts](https://www.highcharts.com).
+Designed in collaboration with [Georgia Institute of Technology](https://www.gatech.edu/).

+## License

+This project is MIT licensed, but makes use of the proprietary Highcharts library.
+A [Highcharts license](https://highcharts.com) is required for commercial use.

 ## Develop